 But he also had a powerful enemy in Virginian Arthur Lee, who cared nothing for Bancroft.
-Lee disliked Bancroft’s using his insider knowledge to profit on stocks during the revolution.
+Lee disliked Bancroft’s using his insider knowledge to profit on stocks during the American Revolution.
 He disliked Bancroft having a mistress.
-And, most importantly, he believed Bancroft was a spy.
+And, most importantly, he believed Bancroft spied for the British.

-Franklin and Deane were active in negotiations with the French, hoping to draw them into the Revolutionary War on the side of the colonists, and Bancroft served as their secretary.
-Bancroft, after growing up in Massachusetts and Connecticut, had studied medicine in England.
+When the American Revolution broke out, Franklin and Deane negotiated with the French, hoping to draw them into the war on their side.
+Bancroft served as their secretary.
 His unique position gave him access to the inner workings of the American delegation in France and easy access to Britain, where he could travel freely.

 In a letter to Benjamin Franklin in a February, 1779 Lee protested Franklin’s continued reliance on Bancroft.

-Lee had long believed that Bancroft was acting as a spy for the British, having friends in England who told him so, and the Virginia doctor did not hesitate to say so.
+Lee had long believed Bancroft was acting as a spy for the British, having friends in England who told him so.
+The Virginia doctor did not hesitate to say so.
 He had reported to the continental Congress’ Committee on Correspondence in April of 1778 that he suspected Bancroft was supplying information to the British and he repeated the charge to Franklin.

 “I have farther to inform you as one of your Colleagues, that I have evidence in my possession, which makes me consider Dr. Bancroft as a Criminal with regard to the United States, and that I shall have him charged as such, whenever he goes within their jurisdiction.”